 5.1.
 A candidate is required to re-enrol after examination to undertake revision of the thesis and re-submit for examination

 5.2.
-After a show cause proceeding finds that the candidate’s enrolment should not be terminated and the Principal Supervisor, Executive Dean of the Faculty of enrolment and Executive Dean of Graduate Studies approve the continuation of the scholarship.
+After a show cause proceeding finds that the candidate’s enrolment should not be terminated and the Principal Supervisor, Dean of the School of enrolment and Dean of Graduate Studies approve the continuation of the scholarship.

 5.3.
-Where unsatisfactory progress, unapproved leave or progress reporting issues have been resolved and reinstatement of the scholarship is approved by the Principal Supervisor, Executive Dean of the Faculty of enrolment and Executive Dean of Graduate Studies.
+Where unsatisfactory progress, unapproved leave or progress reporting issues have been resolved and reinstatement of the scholarship is approved by the Principal Supervisor, Dean of the School of enrolment and Dean of Graduate Studies.

 6. Taxation and legal requirements